Missions & Outreach

 - Roseville Area Middle School (RAMS) mini food shelf stocked with ready to eat and easily prepared foods, as well as hygiene items and school supplies.

 - Central Park Elementary and RAMS.
-This is a weekend food program coordinated through the Sheridan Story.
+This is a weekend food program coordinated through the Every Meal.
 Volunteer to help at this SignUp Genius Page.

 - Equal Exchange/Fair Trade Coffee, Cocoa, and Chocolate.
 Please support the Lutheran World Relief Coffee project.
 Coffee is available at the church office, sold at our cost.